daronphang/aimie/aimie-go/README.md

   },
   {
     "questionId": "Q9",
-    "question": "Which of the following 5 pain points is most relevant to you?"
+    "question": "Which of the following pain points are most relevant to you?
+Choose top 3."
   },
   {
     "questionId": "Q10",
-    "question": "Did you manage to take part in the AI Experience Centre Tour?"
+    "question": "N/A"
   },
   {
     "questionId": "Q11",
-    "question": "Which of the AI solutions that were showcased during the AI Experience is most relevant to your needs?"
+    "question": "N/A"
   },
   {
     "questionId": "Q12",
-    "question": "Which of the following AI solutions would you like to start adopting in the next 12 months?"
+    "question": "N/A"
   },
   {
     "questionId": "Q13",
     "question": "Would you like to connect with us?"
+  },
+  {
+    "questionId": "Q14",
+    "question": "What is your name?"
+  },
+  {
+    "questionId": "Q15",
+    "question": "What is your email?"
   }
 ]
 ```